learn-the-web/topics/video-audio.md

 ---

-## Using Javascript to control video
+## Using JavaScript to control video

-The video (and audio) that you add to your website is completely scriptable with Javascript.
-What many of the video players above do is write a completely new control interface in Javascript.
+The video (and audio) that you add to your website is completely scriptable with JavaScript.
+What many of the video players above do is write a completely new control interface in JavaScript.

 Let’s start with some basic HTML for our video player: